expense-manager/extr/README.md

 - [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java.
 - [Mixpanel](http://mixpanel.com/android-analytics/)- An Android library for Mixpanel Analytics
 - [Instabug](https://instabug.com/) - Instabug is providing in-app feedback and bug reporting to mobile apps.
+- [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful Android chart view / graph view library, supporting line- bar- pie- radar- bubble- and candlestick charts as well as scaling, dragging and animations.

 ## Backend
 Extr's backend is powered by Parse Server on Heroku‎.
-Extr is using Parse Server Rest API.
+Extr is only using Parse Server Rest API.

 ## License